ahmaazouzi/cs-topics/networking/link.md

 - The one-bit parity scheme can be generalized into a *two-dimensional parity* scheme for more robustness.
 The bits in D can be divided into i columns and j rows and a parity value is calculated for each row and each column as the following figure shows:
 ![Two-dimensional parity](img/2Dparity.png)
 - If an error occurs at a given bit, both the row and column where it occurred will be affected.
 The receiver can detect the error and also locate exactly where it happened and then correct it.
 2D-parity matrices can also detect and correct errors in the parity bit themselves although I have no idea how!
-- The ability of the receiver to both detect and correct errors is called **forward error correct (FEC)**.
+- The ability of the receiver to both detect and correct errors is called **forward error correction (FEC)**.
 This technique is used in audio storage and playback devices such as CDs.
 They can be used by themselves or with other techniques such as retransmission in the way we saw with TCP to recover from errors.
 The good thing about FEC is that it allows for immediate error correction and reduces the number of retransmissions.
 This is especially useful for real-time applications.

 ### Checksumming Methods:
 - With checksumming (we've seen it in the transport document), the bits of a packet are treated as a sequence of k-bit integers.
 These k-bit integers can be added together to produce a sum which is used for error detection.
 The 1s complement of this sum is sent as a checksum with the data.
 The receiver takes the 1s complement of the received data (including the checksum).
 The result should be all 1 bits, but if any of the bits is 0 this means an error has occurred.